 Reentering a Wavewalk 700 is much easier than getting back into a W500, and getting back into an S4 is very easy.
 The following video shows a user reentering a DIY Wavewalk that’s comparable to a W700 –

 Reentering a Wavewalk S4 is easier than this, and it’s most convenient to do so from the front.

 If your Wavewalk Kayak gets overturned close to shore, the easiest and most sensible thing for you to do would be to let the waves wash it to shore.
 Once it’s there, pull it out to the beach, and drain it by simply overturning it.
 It’s easy and takes little time, and you can be

 If your W Kayak is overturned far from shore, you can turn it back but when you do so one of the hulls will scoop some water in, and you’d want to pump or scoop it out (or at least part of it).

-Keeping a hand bucket or small hand-operated bilge pump on board is highly recommended.
+Keeping a hand bucket or manual bilge pump on board is highly recommended.

 Important: Capsizing your ocean fishing kayak in deep water can be extremely hazardous, and therefore it is strongly recommended never to go fishing offshore by yourself.
 Always fish in the ocean in the company of other boaters or anglers that could help you in case of an emergency, well as call for help, if possible.